DebeshJha/ResUNetplusplus-PyTorch-/README.md

 # ResUNet++: An Advanced Architecture for Medical Image Segmentation

+ResUNet++ is an advanced and more accurate version of the standard U-Net and ResNet architectures, tailored specifically for medical image segmentation tasks.
+It was proposed to address certain limitations of U-Net and further enhance the accuracy and efficiency of medical image segmentation.

 ## Architecture
 <p align="center">
 <img src="Img/Resunet++.png">
 </p>

+## Key Features:

+**Modified Stem Block:** Unlike U-Net, ResUNet++ starts with a modified stem block that reduces the spatial dimensions of the input image.

+**Residual Blocks:** Residual connections are employed in the encoder path.
+These connections bypass one or more layers and help in addressing the vanishing gradient problem, leading to deeper networks.
+**Squeeze and excitation network**:

+**Attention Gates:** The architecture introduces attention gates to the skip connections, allowing the model to focus on specific features more prominently.

+**Redesigned Decoder Path:** The decoder path of ResUNet++ employs up-convolution followed by a series of convolutions and is equipped with long-range skip connections to gather multi-scale contextual information.

+**ASPP (Atrous Spatial Pyramid Pooling):** To capture multi-scale contextual information, ASPP is used in the last layer before the final output.

+## Architecture Advantages:

+- Improved accuracy for medical image segmentation.
+- Efficient learning of hierarchical features.
+- Ability to capture long-range spatial dependencies.

+## Uses of ResUNet++:
+- Medical Image Segmentation
+- General Image Segmentation
+- Anomaly Detection in Medical Images
+- Comparative Studies

 ## Dataset Link
 [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/)